valvolt/storiz/README.md

 - persist progression in DB (for logging / scoring, storing history of visited tiles etc.)

-- add a 'save / restore' feature for continuing a story at a later time

-- add an 'achievement' system

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)

-- update the demo tour Youtube video with the latest content of the sample story (credits, achievements, content floating, ...) and with user actions (registration, login, restart story, ...).
-I should also resize the video as well as some images which are too large and overlap with the text when displayed side-by-side (max supported width is 580px)
+- explain how the 'logout', 'restart', 'exit' and other functions work.
+They are rather self-explanatory though.

+- add a 'change password' feature and a 'reset password' feature.

+- redesign the 'Credits' page

+- complete the 'Profile' page, let user upload an avatar and display the avatar with the username